quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 When a server is under load, QUICv1 allows it to defer storage of connection state until the client proves it can receive packets at its advertised IP address.
-Through the use of a Retry packet, a token in subsequent client Initial packets, and the original_destination_connection_id transport parameter, servers verify address ownership and clients verify that there is no on-path attacker generating Retry packets.
+Through the use of a Retry packet, a token in subsequent client Initial packets, and transport parameters, servers verify address ownership and clients verify that there is no on-path attacker generating Retry packets.

-As a trusted Retry Service is literally an on-path entity, the service must communicate the original_destination_connection_id back to the server so that it can pass client verification.
+A "Retry Service" detects potential Denial of Service attacks and handles sending of Retry packets on behalf of the server.
+As it is, by definition, literally an on-path entity, the service must communicate some of the original connection IDs back to the server so that it can pass client verification.
 It also must either verify the address itself (with the server trusting this verification) or make sure there is common context for the server to verify the address using a service-generated token.

-The service must also communicate the source connection ID of the Retry packet to the server so that it can include it in a transport parameter for client verification.

 There are two different mechanisms to allow offload of DoS mitigation to a trusted network service.
 One requires no shared state; the server need only be configured to trust a retry service, though this imposes other operational constraints.
-The other requires shared key, but has no such constraints.
+The other requires a shared key, but has no such constraints.

 Retry services MUST forward all QUIC packets that are not of type Initial or 0-RTT.
-Other packets types might involve changed IP addresses or connection IDs, so it is not practical for Retry Services to identify such packets as valid or invalid.
+Other packet types might involve changed IP addresses or connection IDs, so it is not practical for Retry Services to identify such packets as valid or invalid.